Segovia

 One of the most striking features is its dry masonry construction technique.
 The aqueduct’s towering arcade was built without mortar — a method requiring extraordinary skill in stone-cutting and load distribution.
 Over 24,000 granite blocks were shaped and positioned so precisely that they interlocked naturally, relying solely on their own weight and mutual compression to remain stable.
 This technique not only allowed for subtle movement and expansion of the stones over centuries but also minimized the risk of material degradation that mortar-based structures often face.

 The engineering success of the aqueduct lies in its hydraulic gradient, a marvel of Roman surveying skill.
 The total vertical drop from the source to the city is approximately 17 meters over 15 kilometers, a slope so gentle and consistent that it ensured uninterrupted gravity-fed flow.
-Roman engineers likely used simple but effective instruments such as the chorobates (a long-leveling bench) and dioptra (an early theodolite) to measure and map this gradient with remarkable accuracy, achieving a precision that rivals modern surveying.
+Roman engineers likely used simple but effective instruments such as the chorobates (a 6-meter-long leveling board with plumb lines and water channels) and dioptra (an early theodolite) to measure and map this gradient with remarkable accuracy, achieving a precision that rivals modern surveying.

 Equally impressive are the substructures and foundation engineering.
 Roman builders dug deep trench foundations to reach bedrock, ensuring that the immense weight of the structure rested on stable ground.
 Where soil conditions were weaker, engineers employed techniques such as rammed earth, gravel beds, and drainage layers to stabilize the base.
 These foundational choices have allowed the structure to withstand not just the passage of time but also seismic activity and modern urban development.